twongCMU/DingPiesAreDone/README.md

 In the picture below the distance sensor used to set the timer can be seen above the Pi.
 I place my hand between 6" and 3' from it to set the time in minutes from 1-15 depending on ambient conditions.
 Out of view at a 90 degree angle to the right is a gesture sensor that is used to activate the timer, set a quick 1 minute timer, or cancel a timer.

+Note: I didn't try very hard with the code.
+It was fun to write but it isn't well written or tested.

 ![Image of the kitchen timer](images/timer.jpg)

 # Hardware